-The RT6250A/RT6250B is high-performance 10A buck regulators with internal power switches and synchronous rectifiers.
-It features an Advanced Constant On-Time (ACOT®) control architecture that provides stable operation for ceramic output capacitors without complicated external compensation, among other benefits.
-The input voltage range is from 4.5V to 18V.
+The RT6278A/RT6278B are high-performance 8A buck regulators with internal power switches and synchronous rectifiers.
+They feature an Advanced Constant On-Time (ACOT®) control architecture that provides stable operation for ceramic output capacitors without complicated external compensation, among other benefits.
+The input voltage range is from 4.5V to 23V.
 The output voltage is adjustable from 0.6V to 6V.

 The proprietary ACOT® control scheme improves conventional constant on-time architectures, achieving nearly constant switching frequency over line, load, and output voltage ranges.
-Since there is no internal clock, the response to transients is nearly instantaneous and the inductor current can ramp quickly to maintain output regulation without large bulk output capacitance.
+Since there is no internal clock, response to transients is nearly instantaneous and inductor current can ramp quickly to maintain output regulation without large bulk output capacitance.